GOT7’s Jackson Collapses, Loses Consciousness, And Is Rushed To The Hospital

 Jackson’s health is being monitored closely.

-The combination of super hectic schedules, lack of sleep, and high levels of stress has resulted in many Kpop idols being sent to the emergency room.
-It’s not unusual to hear of a Kpop star fainting in the midst of work due to exhaustion.
+The combination of super hectic schedules, lack of sleep, and high levels of stress has resulted in many K-pop idols being sent to the emergency room.
+It’s not unusual to hear of a K-pop star fainting in the midst of work due to exhaustion.
 On-set accidents are a pretty common occurrence as well.

 YG Entertainment’s Seung Yoon Sent To Emergency Room